19 things to do this week: swap seeds, drink dessert brews, LOL with Lucy and more

 7:30 p.m.

 In this world premiere, five musicians — Su Terry, Erica Lindsay, Virginia Mayhew, Laura J. Dreyer and Fostina Dixon — share their journeys as women saxophonists.
-The evening spotlights each artist’s distinct style and original compositions in a variety of ensemble configurations from duos to octets.
 While empowering more females to see themselves in a male-dominated art form, the event aims to enact change in education, performance and acceptance for women in jazz.
 The event includes a meet-and-greet reception.
 Buy tickets.

 Saturday, March 4: Sync’d 8 at The Irma Freeman Center for Imagination